chelmertz/elly/README.md

 - [ ] run webserver with old data even if PAT is expired/bad

 # Maybes
-- [ ] a count for unhandled prs (render these first?) à la glmr
-  - try without this for a while and revisit
-  - alternative: tweak the points so that "everything above threshold" (0?) can be worked on
-  - [ ] i3blocks statusbar
 - [ ] ease setup (html template with intro)
   - [ ] store pattern + username in sqlite instead
     - encrypt, and decrypt patterns on startup?